Q & A with up-and-coming actress Libby Hunsdale

 I made great friends with the crew and cast.

-I'm now connected on Instagram with some of them
+I'm now connected on Instagram with some of them.

 What were some of the filming challenges for you?